 Equity instruments are contracts that evidence a residual interest in the issuer's net assets.
-Such instruments do not contain a contractual obligation to pay any cash flows as cash flows are, amongst other factors, subject to the financial performance of the issuer statement of financial position differs from its tax base, except for differences arising on
+Such instruments do not contain a contractual obligation to pay any cash flows as cash flows are, amongst other factors, subject to the financial performance of the issuer.

 The equity instruments held by the group do not meet the criteria to be classified as financial assets at amortised cost nor at fair value through OCI.
 The group has also not elected to classify any of its equity instruments as assets at fair value through OCI.
-Consequently the group's equity instru classified as financial assets at fair value through profit or loss
+Consequently the group's equity instruments have been classified as financial assets at fair value through profit or loss.